 Financial assets at fair value through profit or loss include financial assets held for trading and financial assets designated upon initial recognition at fair value through profit or loss.
-Financial assets are classified as held for trading if they are acquired for the purpose of selling or repurchasing in the near term.
-Derivatives, including separated embedded derivatives, are also classified as held for trading unless they are designated as effective hedging instruments as defined by IAS 39.
-Financial assets at fair value through profit or loss are carried in the balance sheet at fair value with net changes in fair value presented as finance costs (negative net changes in fair value) or finance income (positive net changes in fair value) in profit or loss.
+Derivatives, including separated embedded derivatives, are classified as fair value through profit and loss.
+Financial assets at fair value through profit or loss are carried in the balance sheet at fair value with net changes in fair value presented as interest payable and similar charges (negative net changes in fair value) or interest receivable and similar income (positive net changes in fair value) in profit or loss.